NBDor/Pcentra/README.md

 2. Keeping track of the numbers of clicks.
-It’s a common practice to use URL shorteners to keep track of clicks in campaigns and other types of promotions For this exercise you'll implement a simple URL shortener in Django Instructions
+It’s a common practice to use URL shorteners to keep track of clicks in campaigns and other types of promotions For this exercise you'll implement a simple URL shortener in Django
+##Instructions:
-● Implement the exercise using Django and avoid additional dependencies ● Use either SQLite or PostgreSQL as a database backend ● The project should include at least a model and a view (models.py & views.py) ● A short URL is unique, and different short URLs can reference the same full URL.
+* Implement the exercise using Django and avoid additional dependencies ● Use either SQLite or PostgreSQL as a database backend ● The project should include at least a model and a view (models.py & views.py) ● A short URL is unique, and different short URLs can reference the same full URL.
 Pay attention